destinyae/sign-in-with-solana/README.md

 Message parsing can be made easy and manageable using an ABNF Parser Generator like apg-js: [https://github.com/ldthomas/apg-js](https://github.com/ldthomas/apg-js).

-Wallets can create BNF grammar files and the `apg-js` packages recursively generates parsers for the constructed message.
+Wallets can create BNF grammar files and the `apg-js` packages recursively generate parsers for the constructed message.

 The grammar for SIWS ABNF messages follows [this](#abnf-message-format) format.